Compute Express Link: Device types

 CXL 3.0 allows multiple Type 1 and Type 2 devices per each CXL root port; it also adds multi-level switching, helping implement device fabrics with non-tree topologies like mesh, ring, or spline/leaf.
 Each node can be a host or a device of any type.
 Type 3 devices can implement Global Fabric Attached Memory (GFAM) mode, which connects a memory device to a switch node without requiring direct host connection.
 Devices and hosts use Port Based Routing (PBR) addressing mechanism that supports up to 4,096 nodes.

 Devices

-In May 2022 the first 512GB devices became available with 4 times more storage than previous devices.
+In May 2022 the first 512 GB devices became available with 4 times more storage than previous devices.